Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/transcription.md

 ## The central dogma of molecular biology

-DNA is a double-stranded molecule consisting of the four nucleobases adenine, cytosine, guanine, and thymine; , and the sum total of a cell's DNA constitutes its **genome**.
+DNA is a double-stranded molecule consisting of the four nucleobases adenine, cytosine, guanine, and thymine; the sum total of a cell's DNA constitutes its **genome**.
 A gene is a region of an organism's DNA that is **transcribed** into a single-stranded RNA molecule in which thymine is converted to uracil and the other bases remain the same.

 The RNA transcript is then **translated** into an amino acid sequence.
 Because there are four different bases but twenty amino acids available, RNA is translated in **codons**, or triplets of nucleobases.
 The figure below shows the way in which codons are translated into amino acids, which is called the **genetic code**.